 - Business Case – Not all requirements of the client are fulfilled during the initial stages of implementation.
 So, this score helps you understand that there is scope in the future to do something about it.
 The harder you work in achieving this for the client it ensures that they would stay longer with you.

 - Value Realized – After a certain time has passed since they started using your product/service find out if they have truly realized the value that you have to offer?

 - Business Review – Under this you have two types.
-The first one is operational business review and the second one is strategic business review.
+The first one is an operational business review and the second one is a strategic business review.
 The operational part of it deals with your support issues and enhancement requests while the Strategic part of it deals with the goals you have set along with the client to be achieved in the next quarter.

 You can add up all the values for each individual client and come up with a health score.
 This would help you arrive at a standard health score.
 Clients above that score would be healthy and ones below would need more attention.
 You should also know that there could be different attributes that contribute to your adoption and engagement score but I believe this representation encompasses most of it.

-- Sudden drop in usage
+- A sudden drop in usage

 - Change in leadership